-Operating and Maintenance expense decreased \$8.1 million, or 14 percent, from 2015 primarily due to a \$3.6 million sales tax refund received in 2016 and lower salary and benefit expenses.
-In addition, conservation improvement program expenses were \$2.1 million less than the first quarter of 2015.
+Operating and Maintenance expense decreased \$12.4 million, or 11 percent, from 2015 primarily due to lower salary and benefit expenses, a \$3.6 million sales tax refund received in the first quarter of 2016, and lower conservation improvement program expenses.
 Conservation improvement program expenses are recovered from certain retail customers.
 (See Operating Revenue.)

-Depreciation and Amortization expense increased \$6.2 million, or 19 percent, from 2015 primarily due to additional property, plant and equipment in service.
+Depreciation and Amortization expense increased \$10.8 million, or 16 percent, from 2015 primarily due to additional property, plant and equipment in service.

-Taxes Other than Income Taxes increased \$0.6 million, or 5 percent, from 2015 primarily due to higher property tax expenses resulting from higher taxable plant.
+Taxes Other than Income Taxes increased \$1.3 million, or 5 percent, from 2015 primarily due to higher property tax expenses resulting from higher taxable plant.

-Interest Expense decreased \$0.5 million, or 4 percent, from 2015 primarily due to lower average interest rates on long-term debt.
+Interest Expense decreased \$1.7 million, or 6 percent, from 2015 primarily due to lower average interest rates.
+We record interest expense for Regulated Operations based on Minnesota Power's rate base and authorized capital structure, and allocate the balance to Corporate and Other.

-Equity Earnings in ATC increased \$0.9 million, or 23 percent, from 2015 due to period over period changes in ATC's estimate of a refund liability related to MISO return on equity complaints.
+Equity Earnings in ATC increased \$0.3 million, or 3 percent, from 2015 primarily due to additional investment in ATC, partially offset by period over period changes in ATC's estimate of a refund liability related to MISO return on equity complaints.
+Accruals for refund liabilities for 2016 were approximately \$0.4 million higher than 2015.